Programs

 Do I have to meet certain income guidelines to qualify for the program?

-Yes, the program is available to owners of eligible structures and whose income does not exceed the income limits as listed in the chart below.
-Income limits are the Federal Poverty Level (FPL).
-The FPL is a measurement of the minimum amount of annual income that is needed for individuals and families to pay for essentials, such as housing, food, clothes and transportation as determined by the Federal Government.
+Yes, the program is available to owners of eligible structures and whose income does not exceed the Federal Poverty Level (FPL).
+The FPL is a measurement of the minimum annual income required for individuals and families to cover essentials, such as housing, food, clothing, and transportation, as determined by the Federal Government.